-- Member of the French High Commission for Equality (Haut Conseil de l'Égalité HCEfh); - Co-Chair of the French Parliamentary Committee on Digital Affairs; - Member of the Paris Bar Association (Conseil de l'Ordre des Avocats de Paris); - Member of the Administrative Courts and Administrative Court of Appeal Council and designated by the French President as a qualified person.
+- Member of the Paris Bar Association (Conseil de l'Ordre des Avocats de Paris); - Member of the Administrative Courts and Administrative Court of Appeal Council and designated by the French President as a qualified person; - Member of the Comité de Direction (Management Committee) of the CARPA; - President of the French National Bar Council (Conseil National des Barreaux). - Offices and positions expired in 2020.